ataisi-nathan/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 Where n is the number of times the character \ should be printed The diagonal should end with a \n
 If n is 0 or less, the function should only print a \n

+8 - Write a function that prints a square, followed by a new line.
+Prototype: void print_square(int size);
+You can only use _putchar function to print
+Where size is the size of the square
+If size is 0 or less, the function should print only a new line Use the character # to print the square